-By default, a reconciliation operation runs both the source and target phase.
-To avoid queries on the target resource, set runTargetPhase to false in the mapping configuration (conf/sync.json file).
-For example, to prevent the target resource from being queried during the reconciliation operation configured in the previous example, amend the mapping configuration as follows:
+By default, a reconciliation operation runs both the source and target phase, that is both the source and the target resources are queried.
+To specify that either the source or target resource is not queried, set runSourcePhase or runTargetPhase to false in the mapping configuration (conf/sync.json file).
+For example, to prevent the target resource from being queried during the reconciliation operation configured in the previous example, you would amend the mapping configuration as follows: